-Full Payment: This course can be paid upfront
+Full Payment: Dogging Training can be paid upfront

-Payment Plan: This course can be paid via a 25% deposit and the balance paid over 8 week payments.
+Payment Plan: Dogging Training can be paid via a 25% deposit and the balance paid over 8 week payments.
 Payment Plan FAQ's

 Please refer to our Refund Policy

-Successful candidates will be eligible to apply to WorkSafe WA for their (DG) Dogging Licence.
-This is a High Risk Work (HRW) Licence
+Upon successful completion of the course, a Nationally Recognised Statement of Attainment will be issued.
+Successful candidates will also be eligible to apply to WorkSafe for their (DG) Dogging Licence.
+This is a High Risk Work (HRW) Licence.

-There is no recognition of prior learning for this unit
+There is no recognition of prior learning for Dogging Training.

-Trainees who successfully complete this unit of competency and attain a licence are able to work in the civil or resource industries as a dogger where the load is out of site of the crane/plant operator
+Trainees who successfully complete Dogging Training and attain a licence are able to work in the civil or resource industries as a Dogger where the load is out of site of the crane/plant operator

 A dogging licence is a prerequisite to enrolment in Licence to Perform Rigging basic level.
 It also forms part of a Certificate III in Dogging - CPC30511 through a process of Recognised Prior Learning (RPL)

-Are you interested in this course?
+Are you interested in Dogging Training?
 For more information about the course or how to apply, email firstname.lastname@example.org or call 08 6500 0114 or you can Apply Online.